Fuel filter change on a 2005 or 2006 VW Jetta TDI (pumpe duse engine)

 Replace the blue "olympic rings" and green filter cap seal.
 The blue "olympic rings" fuel filter seals will only fit into the recessed housing one way.
 There is also a tab on the column which aligns the cap to the column.

-First tighten the T30 torx screws hand tight in a star pattern, much like you would tighten wheel lug nuts.
+Hand tighten the T30 torx screws hand tight in a star pattern, much like you would tighten wheel lug nuts.
 This method will help avoid pinching the o-rings and causing a leak.
-Then tighten them by wrench.

 If you have an early filter with the bleed screw, check that the bleed screw on the top and the 5 torx screws are tightened properly to 2.2 ft- lbs.
 This is 27 inch lbs or 3 NM.
 If you have a later filter with no bleed screw, tighten the T30 torx bolts to 3.7 ft lbs, or 44 inch lbs, 5NM.
 I don't know why the service manual states different torque settings for different filters so just don't overtighten the screws.

-Turn the ignition key to the "ON" position without starting it for 30 seconds.
-Turn the key all the way to off, then back on to run for 30 seconds.
+Turn the ignition key to the "ON" position without starting it for a few seconds.
+Turn the key all the way to off, then back on to ON.
+Repeat a few times.
 This lets the electric fuel pump in the fuel tank prime the filter and fuel lines.
-The fuel pump automatically shuts off after a few seconds so repeat as needed and the car should start.
-Although you filled the fuel filter canister with fuel after replacing the filter, you want to purge as much air as possible out of the system.
+The fuel pump automatically shuts off after a few seconds even if it doesn't encounter resistance so repeat as needed and the car should start.
+Although you filled the fuel filter canister with fuel after replacing the filter, you still want to purge the line or pressurize them.

 Replace all the clamps and check for any loose tools.
 Take a test drive and check for any leaks.
 If you had to remove any of the fuel lines, here is a picture showing routing.